LFernandez-Learner/INF-353-demo/index.md

 ---
 Welcome to Musical Instruments Website!

-Over 2000 musical instruments from around the world, and there are 6 different types of genres of music where each one of them have own groups with sounds and some relation of instruments.
+There are over 2000 musical instruments from around the world, and there are 6 different types of genres of music where each one of them have own groups with sounds and relation of instruments, such as what are similar and differences.

-Testing a change.
-Here's another change.
+Quote: